-Sweet Home School District receives funds from the federal government under every Student Succeeds Act.
+Sweet Home School District receives funds from the federal government under the No Child Left Behind Act of 2001.
 These funds are used in a variety of ways to provide additional help to students in greatest academic need.
 The law also requires that districts receiving funds must, upon request, provide to military recruiters, colleges and universities, access to the names, addresses and telephone listings of secondary students.
 It is important for you to know that a secondary school student or his/her parent or guardian may request that the student's name, address and telephone not be released by the district without prior written parental consent.